When do molecular polaritons behave like optical filters?: Examples of polaritonic effects interpretable as optical filtering

 Relaxation mechanisms from dark states back to polariton states are $1/N$ effects of great interest in the molecular polaritonics community, as they play important roles in applications such as polariton-assisted remote energy transfer~\cite{paret,Feist2020ET}, polariton transport~\cite{Schachenmayer2015transport,Mukherjee2018,Schwartz2018transport,suyabatmaz2023vibrational,Delor2023transport,Groenhof2024transport}, and polariton condensation~\cite{Yamamoto2010EPBEC,kena2010room,Keeling2011EPC,daskalakis2014nonlinear,Yamamoto2014EPC,Keeling2017NewEra,KenaCohen2017superfluidity,Sindhana2022condensate,Vinod2024Direct}.
-The stationarity of the dark states allows for the use of a linear optics perspective to study their relaxation mechanisms.
-Here we show that radiative pumping can be understood as the linear response of incoherent excitons \textit{probed by the polariton modes} via their single-molecule coupling $g$, \textit{i.e.}, it is the emission from the incoherent excitons that pumps the polaritons.
-This picture is consistent with seminal work of Michetti and La Rocca, who provided a phenomenological rate for radiative pumping that is proportional to the bare molecular emission rate at the frequency of the polariton mode, multiplied by the photonic Hopfield of the hybrid mode. coefficient~\cite{michetti2008simulation,michetti2009exciton}.
+The most frequently observed relaxation mechanism is radiative pumping, which consists of spontaneous emission from incoherent excitons into the polariton modes.
+This picture was first drawn in seminal works by Michetti and La Rocca, who provided a phenomenological rate for radiative pumping that is proportional to the bare molecular emission rate at the frequency of the polariton mode, multiplied by the photonic Hopfield coefficient of the hybrid mode.~\cite{michetti2008simulation,michetti2009exciton}.
 This description is consistent with experimental observations~\cite{coles2014polariton,grant2016efficient,Keeling2020BEC,Tomo2022Low,Jiang2022exciton,Prathmesh2023radiative,Castellanos2023nonequilibrium}.

-We have rigorously derived this rate from the Hamiltonian introduced in Eq. \ref{eq:Hamiltonian}, using a generalization of the CUT-E formalism.
-The resulting radiative pumping rate written in terms of the linear optical properties in Eqs. \ref{eq:absorption}-\ref{eq:reflection} yields\cite{Perez2024radiative},
+This rate can be rigorously derived from the Hamiltonian introduced in Eq. \ref{eq:Hamiltonian}, as the total radiative decay of the so-called Stokes-shifted state (an incoherent exciton) using first-order perturbation theory in the single-molecule light-matter coupling $g$ \cite{Perez2025radiative}.
+The resulting radiative pumping rate written in terms of the linear optical properties in Eqs. \ref{eq:absorption}-\ref{eq:reflection} yields\cite{Perez2025radiative},